 All U-2 aircraft have been upgraded to U-2S standard and fitted with the General Electric F118-GE-101 engine, which is lighter and smaller than the previously fitted Pratt and Whitney J75-P-13 non-afterburning turbojet engine.
-The aircraft has an initial climb rate of 15,000ft/min to around 25,000ft and then uses a lower climb rate to achieve an altitude of 70,000ft.
-A typical reconnaissance mission might take six and a half hours and the aircraft's range is over 3,000 miles.
+The Dragon Lady has an initial climb rate of 15,000ft/min to around 25,000ft and then uses a lower climb rate to achieve an altitude of 70,000ft.
+A typical reconnaissance mission might take six and a half hours and the aircraft’s range is over 3,000 miles.

 NASA ER-2 scientific research aircraft